yliu1021/torch_subspace/README.md

 # Torch Subspace

 ## Code Formatting
 `isort` and `black` are used for code formatting.
-Those can be installed via
+They can be installed via
 ```
 pip install isort black
 ```